intergalacticfm/plugin.review.intergalacticfm/overview.md

 ## Clone (clone)

-**Tagline** (two to five words): *DRAFT: *
+**Tagline** (two to five words): *Serge Clone's stream*

 **Genre** (one to three genres): *electronic music*

-**Plot** (twenty to thirty words): *DRAFT: In-store stream from Clone.
-This record shop, label and distributor focuses on electro, techno, house, soundtracks, (italo) disco and much more.
-Located in Rotterdam, the Netherlands, it is a lively part of the West Coast Sound of Holland as the owner is also an active dj and producer himself.*
+**Plot** (twenty to thirty words): *Serge Clone has a record shop located in Rotterdam, the Netherlands.
+Next to having a label and begin a distributor focused on electro, techno, house, soundtracks, (italo) disco and much more, he is also an active dj and producer himself.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../plugin.video.intergalacticfm/resources/clone-poster.png "Poster")